For those of us who struggle with mental focus, anxiety, or ADD/ADHD: L-theanine could be part of the solution!

 Having trouble remembering where you put your phone, keys, wallet?

 Finding it hard to focus for extended periods of time?
 Unable to finish your homework or assignments?

 No matter your age or stage of life, the ability to focus, a sharp memory and emotional well-being are what all of us need to function optimally and feel good.

-Of course a healthy diet and being physically active help us stay mentally fit, but there is more we can do.
+Of course, a healthy diet and being physically active helps us stay mentally fit, but there is more we can do.

 How Does L-theanine Work?

 Naturally occurring in green, black and oolong tea leaves, L-theanine was discovered in Japan over 40 years ago and has been studied since.
 One electroencephalograph study showed that L-theanine affects the brain quickly and directly.
 1

 Once L-theanine is absorbed into your bloodstream, it takes effect in about half an hour.
 It stimulates your brain’s alpha waves and gamma-amino-butyric acid GABA which both foster a relaxed but focused state of mind.2